lkodinsson/MARS/Fantasy/Skills.md

 Although you will choose a school to train in, you may cast spells from any school (assuming you have scrolls for those spells).
 However, if you cast a spell from a school you are not trained in, then you will roll only your intelligence to cast that spell.
 You can take this skill multiple times to advance in different schools to avoid this limitation.

 Wizards are not entirely incapable if they don't have scrolls or their spell books to practice from.
 You may cast a spell in any school you are at least trained in (you must understand the basics of casting those spells without assistance).
 If you attempt to cast any spell that you don't have a scroll for, that spell is cast with disadvantage.
-If you have that spell learned directly from advancement, you may increase the mana cost of that spell by 1 to cast it as normal.
+If you have that spell learned directly from advancement, you may increase the focus cost of that spell by 1 to cast it as normal.

 Scrolls can also be acquired by purchasing them from other wizards (including spells that you can't yet learn directly from advancement).
 The cost of these scrolls depends on the tier of the spell.